dippynark/bpf-kubernetes/README.md

 # bpf-kubernetes

-bpf-kubernetes contains a collection of POC examples of BPF programs that could be used to provide benefits to a Kubernetes cluster.
+bpf-kubernetes contains a collection of POC examples of BPF programs that could be used to provide benefits to a Kubernetes cluster operator.
 A lot of inspiration came from the blog post: [Using eBPF in Kubernetes](https://kubernetes.io/blog/2017/12/using-ebpf-in-kubernetes/).

 ## Documentation